A full council tax bill is based on at least 2 adults living in a home.

 Apply for a single person discount

-You can apply for a single person discount by logging-in to our My Account services.
+You can apply for a single person discount by logging-in to My Account.
 You can create an account if you don't already have one.